Our Community-Building Branch has two purposes:

 It will be important to share the facilitation of the group and to determine agreements that will help the group function well.
 These agreements are as simple as setting dates and times to meet, where to meet, the meeting format, and how to maintain respectful dialogue and listening.
 Developing the relationships and mutual respect is important.

 And finally, each elder should be clear about and state what he or she would:

 - Like the Elder Circle to be;

 If you are interested in forming or joining an Elder Circle in your area, please contact Karen Fine.

 A Cause Chapter is similar to an Elder Circle except that it is focused on chapter members addressing a single social or ecological cause.
-At this time we are building a network of regional “climate action” Chapters.
+At this time we are building a network of regional “climate action” chapters.
 Future interest in focus on other specific causes will spawn additional chapters.
-For discussion sake, the following describes our climate action chapters.

-Climate action chapters address regional issues related to attenuating the threat of global warming/climate change as well as to support the work of our national Elders Climate Action (ECA) group at the state, regional, or local level.
+Climate Action Chapters address regional issues related to attenuating the threat of global warming/climate change as well as supporting the work of our national Elders Climate Action (ECA) group.
+And that at the state, regional, or local level.
 ECA’s national organization includes:

 - Engagement Committee to support initiation of new chapters; and